Rishiraj1308/CABZI/README.md

-# Cabzi: The CPR Ecosystem (Cure-Path-ResQ)
+# Curocity: The CPR Ecosystem (Cure-Path-ResQ)

-Cabzi is a full-stack, multi-tenant web application that re-imagines urban mobility by integrating a fair, 0% commission ride-hailing service with a life-saving emergency response network.
+Curocity is a full-stack, multi-tenant web application that re-imagines urban mobility by integrating a fair, 0% commission ride-hailing service with a life-saving emergency response network.

-This repository contains the complete source code for the Cabzi platform, built with Next.js, Firebase, and TypeScript.
+This repository contains the complete source code for the Curocity platform, built with Next.js, Firebase, and TypeScript.

 ---